Julianne2025/Data-Analytics-Portfolio/README.md

 # 📊 Data Analytics Portfolio – Julie Lorenzen
-Portfolio of data analytics projects using **Power BI, Excel, and SQL Server** focused on data analysis, dashboards, and business insights.
+Portfolio of data analytics projects using **Excel, Power BI, and SQL Server** focused on data analysis, dashboards, and business insights.

 ## 🔹 About Me
 I have a background in **accounting and finance**, with many years of experience using **Excel**.
 Now, I’m expanding into **Power BI and SQL Server** to build stronger data analysis, reporting, and visualization skills.

-This portfolio showcases **Power BI, Excel and SQL Server** projects demonstrating business analysis, data modeling, and visualization skills.
+This portfolio showcases **Excel, Power BI, and SQL Server** projects demonstrating business analysis, data modeling, and visualization skills.

 ## 📁 Projects

 This repository is organized by tool with each folder containing projects, files, and brief documentation.

+### **Excel**

 ### **Power BI**